 Mindfulness and Nursing

 Yoga is meditation in motion.
 For those who are unable to sit still, it may be a better choice than meditation.
-It is also easier to understand, in some ways, than simply sitting and meditating.
-You should definitely go to someone who knows about yoga and focuses on the mind/body effects of it.
-The purpose of yoga is not necessarily to get in shape, though it does help with that.
-It helps calm your mind by focusing on the minutiae of your body instead of worrying about your life.
+The purpose of yoga is not necessarily to get in shape (though it can help with that).
+It helps calm your mind by focusing on the minutiae of your body instead of worrying about the external.

-Finally, grounding is a practice that you can take to the floor and use at any time.
-The steps before this are recommended for better grounding, but you can certainly use these techniques whenever you are feeling stressed.
-There are three types of grounding: physical, mental, and soothing.
+There are three types of grounding: physical, mental and soothing.
 An example of mental grounding would be to look around your environment and describe to yourself everything you see in minute detail.
-For instance, the painting on the wall is a water colour of blue tones, the walls behind them are painted beige, the computer screen is white with red highlights, the mouse in my hand feels like a lump of hard bread, and so on.
+For instance, the painting on the wall is a watercolour of blue tones, the walls behind them are painted beige, the computer screen is white with red highlights, the mouse in my hand feels like a smooth lump, and so on.

 Physical grounding takes the practice a step further.
 One way to physically ground yourself is to notice where your body is in space.
 Feel where your feet touch the floor.
 Examine how your arms are posed.
 Scan your body for any tension and release it.

 By contrast, soothing grounding is a little more subtle.
 A soothing practice could entail thinking of your favourite things, seeing them clearly in your mind, and remembering why they mean so much to you.

 Of course, many grounding exercises are available in each category, so experiment with them until you find one that works for you when the stress gets too high.